Kernix13/csharp-JsonSerializer-example/README.md

 ### Example JSON

-I Used `users.json` from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) as sample JSON for my objects, though I did not include every field.
+I used `users.json` from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) as sample JSON for my objects, though I did not include every field.
 Here is an example:

 ```json
 {